epic-kitchens/epic-kitchens-100-narrator/README.md

     In Linux this should be available in all distributions.
 For Windows and MacOS `pip install pysoundfile` should install the library automatically for you.
 - [pysounddevice](https://pypi.org/project/sounddevice/)
+   - This requires [PortAudio](http://www.portaudio.com/) to be installed in your system.
+     In Linux this should be available in all distributions.
+For Windows and MacOS `pip install sounddevice` should install the library automatically for you.
 - [PyGObject](https://pypi.org/project/PyGObject/)
 - [cffi](https://pypi.org/project/cffi/)
 - [numpy](https://pypi.org/project/numpy/)
 - [matplotlib](https://pypi.org/project/matplotlib/)

 Note that the annotator works with Python 3 only.

+**Note also** that [VLC player](https://www.videolan.org/vlc/) must be installed in your system.

 ## Usage